merely-useful/py-rse/index.md

 Throughout this book we have written code to analyze word counts in classic novels using good Python style.
-In this appendix we will discuss the style choices we made, present guidelines for good Python programming style,\index{Python!style}
+This appendix discusses the style choices we made, presents guidelines for good Python programming style,\index{Python!style}
-and introduce some language features that can make programs more flexible and more readable.
+and introduces some language features that can make programs more flexible and more readable.

 ## Python Style {#style-pep8}